cgross/generator-cg-angular/README.md

     grunt serve   #This will run a development server with watch & livereload enabled. grunt test    #Run local unit tests.
-    grunt test-ci #Run single-run unit tests and publish results to an XML file - useful for CI grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist
+    grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist

 When `grunt serve` is running, any changed javascript files will be linted using JSHint as well as have their appropriate unit tests executed.
 Only the unit tests that correspond to the changed file will be run.
+This allows for an efficient test driven workflow.

 Yeoman Subgenerators
 -------------